ghanshyam253/angular16_linting_husky/README.md

 Format your code: You can format your code using Prettier by running the following command:
 `npx prettier --write .`

+## Adding husky and lint-staged
+To add Husky and lint-staged to project, you can use the following command:
+`npm install husky lint-staged --save-dev`
+- Package.json changes as below
+    - add `"prepare": "npx husky install"` in "scripts" section
+    - add
+    ```javascript
+        "lint-staged": {
+        "src/**/*.{html,ts,scss}": "prettier --write",
+        "src/**/*.ts": "eslint"
+        }

+command will execute the linting tasks defined in your lint-staged configuration.
+`npx lint-staged`

+To set up Husky in your project, you can use the following command:
+`npx husky-init && npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.